getpopper/popper/docs/sections/cn_workflows.md

 ## Resource Managers

-Popper can execute steps in a workflow through other resource managers like `slurm` besides the host machine.
+Popper can execute steps in a workflow through other resource managers like SLURM besides the host machine.
 The resource manager can be specified either through the `--resource-manager/-r` option or through the config file.
 If neither of them are provided, the steps are run in the host machine by default.

-### Supported resource managers
+### SLURM

-#### Slurm

-Popper workflows can be run on [HPC](https://en.wikipedia.org/wiki/HPC) (Multi-Node environments) using [Slurm](https://slurm.schedmd.com/overview.html) as the underlying resource manager to distribute the execution of a step to several nodes.
+Popper workflows can run on [HPC](https://en.wikipedia.org/wiki/HPC) (Multi-Node environments) using [Slurm](https://slurm.schedmd.com/overview.html) as the underlying resource manager to distribute the execution of a step to several nodes.
 You can get started with running Popper workflows through Slurm by following the example below.